Karate Classes In Crofton Park

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in Crofton Park .

-Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wished to learn fighting techinques and started teaching Karate in Okinawan institutions.
-This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
+This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.